"Mathias J. Alten: An American Artist at the Turn of the Century", A Grand Valley State University Touring Exhibition

 Over his career, Alten created more than 3,000 works of art initially influenced by the Barbizon and Hague Schools and later by the Impressionism movement.
 He repeatedly sought out and celebrated traditional laborers and nostalgic settings even as modernization transformed life in the early twentieth-century.
 On the 150th anniversary of his birth, this exhibition commemorates Alten’s life and career with works of art, historic photographs, and personal artifacts drawn from the collection at Grand Valley State University.

 "Mathias J. Alten, Portrait", ca. 1935, photograph, Special Collections, Grand Valley State University Libraries, Mathias J. Alten papers, RHC-28

 Mathias J. Alten, The Cavalier, graphite, ink, and gouache on paper, 1899, GVSU Permanent Collection, 2015.10.1

 Selected Paintings and Artifacts

-With 40 different works and artifacts from Alten's life, the exhibition creates an important snapshot of Alten's life and career.
+With over 45 different works and artifacts from Alten's life, this exhibition creates an important snapshot of Alten's life and career during a period of rapid growth and change in the United States.
 In total, the GVSU Art Gallery's collection cares for nearly 200 objects related to Mathias J. Alten, along with hosting the Mathias J. Alten: Online Digital Catalogue, the largest digital collection of Alten's works.
 To view the full collection of Alten's artwork and artifacts visit our online collection.
 To see additional archival material visit the GVSU Special Collections and University Archives.